Deep Quality Estimation: Creating Surrogate Models for Human Quality Ratings: Methods: Network Training

 \textbf{Training constants:} The dataset is randomly split into 80 percent (60) of the 75 exams for training and 20 percent (15) for testing.
 Batch size is kept constant at \emph{80} and learning rate at \emph{1e-3}.
-To compensate for the scarce training data, we employ a heavy augmentation pipeline featuring Gaussian noise, flips, and random affine and elastic transformations.
-Additionally, we use batchgenerators \cite{isensee_fabian_2020_3632567} to augment with contrast, brightness, gamma, low resolution, and rician noise.
-Further, we simulate MR artifacts with TorchIO \cite{2021torchio}, specifically motion, ghosting, spikes, and bias fields.
-We employ an MSE loss for all training runs to penalize far-off predictions.
-The network receives the mean quality ratings as ground truth labels.
-Due to scarcity of training data, we do not conduct model selection and use the last checkpoint after \emph{500} epochs of training across all training runs.
+To compensate for the scarce training data, we employ a heavy augmentation pipeline featuring Gaussian noise, flips, and random affine plus elastic transformations.
+Additionally, we use \emph{batchgenerators} \cite{isensee_fabian_2020_3632567} to augment with contrast, brightness, gamma, low resolution, and rician noise.
+Further, we simulate MR artifacts with \emph{TorchIO} \cite{2021torchio}, specifically motion, ghosting, spikes, and bias fields.
+We employ a Mean Square Error (MSE) loss for all training runs to especially penalize far-off predictions.
+The human quality ratings serve as reference annotations for the loss computations.
+Due to the scarcity of training data, we do not conduct model selection and use the last checkpoint after \emph{500} epochs of training across all training runs.

 \textbf{Training variations:} Between training runs we experiment with three optimizers, namely Ranger21 \cite{wright2021ranger21}, \href{https://pytorch.org/docs/stable/generated/torch.optim.AdamW.html}{AdamW}, and \href{https://pytorch.org/docs/stable/generated/torch.optim.SGD.html}{SGD} with a momentum of $0.95$.
 We use \href{https://docs.monai.io/en/stable/networks.html\#densenet121}{DenseNet121} and \href{https://docs.monai.io/en/stable/networks.html\#densenet201}{DenseNet201} \cite{huang2017densely} to investigate whether the performance profits from more trainable parameters.
-Moreover, we try a channel-wise min/max and a nn-Unet \cite{isensee_fabian_2020_3632567} inspired percentile-based normalization using the 0.5 and 99.5 percentiles for minimum and maximum, respectively.
+Moreover, we try a channel-wise min/max, and a \emph{nn-Unet} \cite{isensee_fabian_2020_3632567} inspired percentile-based normalization using the 0.5 and 99.5 percentiles for minimum and maximum, respectively.

-\textbf{Software:} All computations happen with NVIDIA Driver v470.103.01, CUDA v11.4 with PyTorch 1.9.0.
-The networks are implemented via MONAI \cite{the_monai_consortium_2020_4323059} 0.6.0.
-Segmentation metrics are computed with pymia 0.3.1 \cite{jungo2021pymia} and regression metrics via scikit-learn 0.24.2.
+\textbf{Software:} All computations happen with \emph{NVIDIA Driver v470.103.01}, \emph{CUDA v11.4} with \emph{PyTorch 1.9.0}.
+The networks are implemented via \emph{MONAI} \cite{the_monai_consortium_2020_4323059} \emph{0.6.0}.
+Segmentation metrics are computed with \emph{pymia 0.3.1} \cite{jungo2021pymia} and regression metrics via \emph{scikit-learn 0.24.2}.

 \textbf{Hardware:} All computations take place on a small workstation with an \emph{8-core Intel(R) Xeon(R) W-2123 CPU @ 3.60GHz} with \emph{256GB RAM} and a \emph{NVIDIA Quadro P5000} GPU.

 \textbf{Computation times:} A training run takes approximately two hours.
 The above machine infers four 3D exams per second, including mass computation.
 Without the extraction of 2D slices, the inference performance increases to 25 per second.
 Note that the implementation is not fully-optimized for computation time, as the split-second inference times are in no way impeding our purposes.